 - There's also a subversion, of sorts, where you take a couple of kids along for a side quest mainly involving them.
 They're a way beneath your main characters in levels, and the random monsters haven't been downgraded at all.
 Until they gain a few levels, they risk sudden death in every single random battle.

 - Resident Evil 2, when you control Sherry, she can't hurt anyone, and she seems to run slower than the other characters, but she has much higher stamina to make up for this.

 - Also, when playing as Sherry, the zombies can't actually grab you, because her smaller animation model would have required a new animation.
 Their attacks are limited to vomiting bile at you.
 Therefore it's much easier to avoid them altogether.

 - Trying to avoid the dogs, on the other hand, is an unmitigated bitch thanks to their speed and aggression, and Sherry can't run nearly as fast as they can.

 - Ashley in Resident Evil 4 is similar.
 She can't attack, but she can duck under things, and the enemies either have no weapons or are slow.
 Not to mention that the enemies who just moments ago could withstand shotgun blasts at point blank range can now be killed by throwing portable lamps at them.

-- Fire Emblem 10 (Radiant Dawn), in which the player controls a few different armies, averts this trope severely.
+- Fire Emblem: Radiant Dawn: The player controls a few different armies, averts this trope severely.
 The start of the game featuring a rag-tag group of rebels is easily one of the hardest parts of the game, whereas battles featuring Ike's powerful army aren't too bad, although they do face larger armies.

 - Played straight later on, when you switch from Ike's band of worldslaying badasses back to said rag-tag bunch of rebels, for a mission where the goal is to hold a line against Ike's band of worldslaying badasses.